viilerr/EPG-Tests/README.md

 # EPG Tests

-This repository contains a small set of MATLAB scripts and generated figures that illustrate several Extended Phase Graph (EPG) simulations and their interpretation.
+This repository contains a set of MATLAB scripts and generated figures that illustrate several Extended Phase Graph (EPG) simulations and their interpretation.
 The examples are adapted from the EPG-X framework developed in the repository [EPG-X](https://github.com/mriphysics/EPG-X/tree/master) and are intended as compact, educational test cases for understanding how different pulse sequences and tissue models behave.

 ## What this repository contains